Hall J. Kelley: Expedition to Oregon

 In 1831 Kelley sought to undertake an expedition to the west with Nathaniel Jarvis Wyeth of Boston, and they assembled a party of several hundred men.
 Delays forced the last-minute abandonment of the plan.
 Wyeth went west in 1832 without Kelley, having attracted investors in Boston.

-In 1833, Kelley set out with a smaller party for the West, traveling first to New Orleans.
+In the autumn of 1832, Kelley set out with a smaller party for the West, traveling first to New Orleans.
 Most of the men left the expedition, causing great personal expense to Kelley.
 Hoping to salvage his expedition, he sailed south to Veracruz, Mexico.
 After many hardships, he recruited a party of U.S. citizens from Monterey, then under Mexican rule.
 The party crossed Mexico to California, where Kelley, along with Joseph Gale, joined the party of trader Ewing Young.
 The latter was moving into the Oregon Country backed by the missionary Jason Lee.

 Kelley traveled northward by horse train with the Young party in 1834.
 On the trip north, Kelley fell ill with malaria while among the Coquille tribe in the Umpqua River valley near present-day Roseburg, Oregon.
 He was rescued by Michel LaFramboise, a Hudson's Bay Company (HBC) employee at Fort Umpqua near present-day Tyee.